cross-platform/dspatch/README.md

 - *`cmake ..` will auto-detect your IDE / compiler.
 To manually select one, use `cmake -G`.*
 - *When building for an IDE, instead of `make`, simply open the cmake generated project file.*

 DSPatch, pronounced "dispatch", is a powerful C++ flow-based programming framework.
-DSPatch is not limited to any particular domain or data type, its generic, object-oriented API allows you to create almost any system imaginable, from simple logic circuits to high performance audio process chains.
+DSPatch is not limited to any particular domain or data type, its generic, object-oriented API allows you to create almost any dataflow system imaginable, from simple logic circuits to high performance audio process chains.

 *See also:*